 In order to achieve a free economy in which government victimizes no one for the benefit of any other, we oppose all government subsidies.
 Subsidies can take the form of so-called public-private partnerships, government contracting, mandatory insurance, and similar polices.

-Relief or exemption from taxation or from any other involuntary government intervention should not be considered a subsidy.
+Relief or exemption from taxation or from any other involuntary government intervention must not be considered a subsidy.

-We support the right of people to associate or not associate in labor unions, just as we recognize that the existence of a union does not grant powers that the individuals within the union do not posess.
+We support the right of people to freely associate in labor unions, just as we recognize that the existence of a union does not grant powers that the individuals within the union do not possess.
 The existence of boycotts, strikes, and lockouts does not justify the initiation of violence against other workers, employers, strike-breakers, or innocent bystanders.

 We oppose government interference in bargaining such as compulsory arbitration or the imposition of an obligation to bargain.
 Therefore, we urge repeal of the National Labor Relations Act and all laws that prohibit employers from making voluntary contracts with unions.
 We oppose all government back-to-work orders as the imposition of a form of forced labor.

-Libertarians view licensing as a method for government to convert a natural right into a privilege — one that involves paying fees to the government to exercise.
+Licensure is a method for government to convert a natural right into a privilege — one that involves paying fees to the government to exercise.
 Privileges can be and often are revoked by government.
-Rights must be held inviolate, and no one should be forced to pay to exercise a right.
+Rights must be held inviolate, and no one must be forced to pay to exercise a right.

 The phrase “intellectual property” is a misnomer.
-What the state calls intellectual property is more accurately referred to as “intellectual monopoly” as the state grants a monopoly on the use of an idea or goods and services derived from an idea to a certain limited group.
+What the state calls intellectual property is more accurately referred to as “intellectual monopoly” as the is a state-granted grants a monopoly on the use of an idea, or goods, and services derived from an idea to a certain limited group.
 We call for the elimination of the protection of such monopoly thereby freeing the market, encouraging content providers and product developers to improve on existing products thereby bringing more and better choices to the market.

 In particular, we call for the end of the prohibition of online file sharing, just as we oppose all victimless crimes.
 When content is shared it is not stolen as no one loses any property, only a potential loss of some future revenue, which is natural in any open market.

-We call for the repeal of the federal Occupational Safety and Health Act and any state level equivalent.
+We advocate the complete separation of employment from state.
+We therefore call for the repeal of the federal Occupational Safety and Health Act and any state level equivalent.
 These laws deny the right to liberty and property to both employer and employee, and interfere in their private contractual relations.
-The arbitrary and high-handed actions of OSHA invade property rights, raise costs, and are an injustice imposed on business.
 Instead, we promote free market solutions to help increase employee safety.

 The development of space and the establishment of a spacefaring civilization, being in the greatest common good of the human race, should not be restricted by governments.